 As this is an asynchronous online class, students are mainly responsible for doing the class readings and assignments each week on their own, keep track of due dates, and submit assignments and quizzes.
-Assignments and quizzes are usually due by 11:59 PM on Thursdays and Sundays.
+Assignments and quizzes are usually due by 11:59 PM on Sundays, but sometimes on other days as well.
 You may need 6 to 10 hours of time per week to read class materials and complete course work, depending on your pace.
 Students must have access to a computer, the internet and an individual email address.
 We recommend a laptop or desktop computer to successfully complete the course; a tablet or phone may not be adequate for all assignments and tests.
 Information about Canvas and Online Education can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382.
 The Student Online Resources hub with extensive information and tips can be found at De Anza's Online Education Center.